Governor-General of the Philippines: Under New Spain (1764–1821)

 After the British returned Manila to the Spanish in 1764, the Spanish Governor-General Francisco Javier de la Torre resumed administration of the Philippines under the authority of the Viceroy of New Spain in modern-day Mexico (New Spain) as part of the Spanish Empire.

-The Philippines, along with the rest of the Spanish Empire, became part of the First French Empire in 1808 after Napoleon overthrew Ferdinand VII and installed Joseph Bonaparte as king until his abdication in 1813, as part of a disastrous consequence of Napoleon's 1812 Russian canpaign, the Peninsular Wars, particularly the Battle of Vitoria, and of forming the Sixth Coalition.
+The Philippines, along with the rest of the Spanish Empire, became part of the First French Empire in 1808 after Napoleon overthrew Ferdinand VII and installed Joseph Bonaparte as king until his abdication in 1813, as part of a disastrous consequence of Napoleon's 1812 Russian campaign, the Peninsular Wars, particularly the Battle of Vitoria, and of forming the Sixth Coalition.

-Direct Spanish control (1821–1898)
+Direct Spanish control (1821–1899)

 After the 1821 Mexican War of Independence, Mexico became independent and was no longer part of the Spanish Empire.
 The Viceroyalty of New Spain ceased to exist.
 The Philippines, as a result, was directly governed from Madrid, under the Spanish Crown.